 7) What’s the average income of residents in the neighborhood?

-Understanding how much renters are willing to pay to live in your area can help you set a competitive and profitable rental rate.
-But it requires you to do some research and find out what the average income is for residents in your area.
-With a better idea of what prospective tenants can afford, you can set a rate that will attract tenants who are an ideal fit for your property.
+With a better idea of what prospective tenants can afford, you can decide on a rate to attract those who are an ideal fit for your property.
 You’ll also minimize the risk of vacancies and set your rental business up for long-term success.

 8) Does my property include amenities that warrant a higher rental rate?

-9) Are there any recent or planned renovations to the property that could justify a higher rental rate?
+9) Are there any recent or planned renovations to the property that could warrant a higher rental rate?

-Renovations or upgrades such as a modernized kitchen, renovated bathroom, or updated flooring can be a huge selling point to prospective tenants.
-These improvements not only contribute to a better living experience but also allow you to command higher rents in line with the increased value and desirability of the property.
-By assessing the scope, quality, and timing of these renovations or improvements, you can strategically position your rental property to attract tenants willing to pay a premium for the added lifestyle benefits offered by the upgraded features.
+Renovations or upgrades such as a modern kitchen, renovated bathroom, or updated flooring can be a huge selling point for prospective tenants.
+These improvements contribute to a better living experience and allow you to command higher rents.

 10) Is the location of my property in a high-demand area?

-11) What are the vacancy rates in the area, and how quickly are similar properties being rented out?
+11) What are the vacancy rates in the area, and how quickly are similar properties being rented?

-By reviewing the vacancy rates in your area alongside the speed at which similar properties are being rented out, you can gain valuable insights into the rental market's health and demand.
-Low vacancy rates coupled with quick turnovers indicate high demand and a competitive rental market, which means you may be able to set higher rental rates.
-Conversely, high vacancy rates and sluggish rental activity may signal oversupply or other market challenges, meaning you’ll need to adjust your rental strategy to minimize vacancy periods.
+Low vacancies coupled with quick turnovers indicate high demand and a competitive rental market.
+It could mean you may be able to set higher rental rates.
+Conversely, high vacancy rates and sluggish rental activity may signal oversupply or other market challenges.
+As a result, you’ll need to adjust your rental strategy to minimize vacancy periods.

 12) What's the property’s rental history?